 TextPipe can be controlled via a powerful COM interface and via the command line, detailed below.
 Other useful information:

 When TextPipe is installed, it provides an extensive COM interface that can be called from Visual Basic, Delphi, C++, Java or any scripting language.
-The COM interface is used by DataPipe to control TextPipe's changes in a database.

 For the most up-to-date documentation, see TextPipe's help file Advanced Topic, or click here for slightly older documentation.